Maronite Catholic Eparchy of Saint Maron of Sydney: Twentieth century

-Priest Abdallah Assaf was the successor and was the Maronite pastor until 1960.
+The priest Abdallah Assaf was the successor and was the Maronite pastor until 1960.
 Assaf was replaced by Chukrallah Harb in 1961 until his return in 1963 to the Vatican City.
-In the district of Redfern's Saint Maron Church served all Maronite Catholics for 70 years until the Maronites of the community settled in other centers as Parramatta.
-The community continued to grow at remarkable.
-The Maronite Patriarch named Reverend Peter Ziade to continue the Priest Harb's pastoral ministry in 1963.
-He was assisted by Priest Trad.
+The district of Redfern's Saint Maron Church served all Maronite Catholics for 70 years until the Maronites of the community settled in other centers, such as Parramatta.
+The community continued to grow rapidly.
+The Maronite Patriarch named Peter Ziade to continue the Harb's pastoral ministry in 1963.
+He was assisted by the priest Trad.
 From 1963 to 1965, the church of Saint Maron was built.
-In addition, a town hall, municipal school, a rectory in the district of Redfern was built also in 1965.
+In addition, a town hall, municipal school, and a rectory in the district of Redfern were built also in 1965.
 The Congregation of the Maronite Sisters of the Holy Family established their missionary work in 1968.
 A piece of land of Harris Park in Sydney with a community hall was built and the foundation stone for the Church of Our Lady of Lebanon was laid in 1970.
-Pastor Ziade helped to establish a Lebanese monastic order in Sydney and participated in the founding of the diocese in Australia.
+Ziade helped to establish a Lebanese monastic order in Sydney and participated in the founding of the diocese in Australia.

-The eparchy was erected on 25 June 1973 by Pope Paul VI's bull Illo fretis Councils. and in October 1973 Archbishop (pro hac vice) Ignace Abdo Khalifé in Rome was established as Eparchy of the newly Maronite Catholic Eparchy of Saint Maron in Sydney.
-His duties were also the organization and establishment of additional Maronite eparchies in Australia and request help from other priests.
-The first priests who had answered the bishop's ask for help were Michal Boumelhem, Youseff Touma, Antoun Shalhoub and Nakhle Akiki.
-During their joint, 18-year pastoral ministry for the Maronite Eparchy of Saint Maron in Sydney the Maronite Catholic Church of the Lady of Lebanon was opened in 1978.
-After that, Eparch Khalife built the Church of the Saint Joseph in the district of Croydon and the Saint George in Thornleigh.
+The eparchy was erected on 25 June 1973 by Pope Paul VI's bull Illo fretis Councils. and in October 1973 Archbishop (pro hac vice) Ignace Abdo Khalif in Rome was established as Eparchy of the newly Maronite Catholic Eparchy of Saint Maron in Sydney.
+His duties included the organization and establishment of additional Maronite eparchies in Australia and request help from other priests.
+The first priests who had answered the bishop's request for help were Michal Boumelhem, Youseff Touma, Antoun Shalhoub and Nakhle Akiki.
+During their joint 18-year pastoral ministry for the Maronite Eparchy of Saint Maron in Sydney the Maronite Catholic Church of the Lady of Lebanon was opened in 1978.
+After that, Khalifé built the Church of the Saint Joseph in the district of Croydon and the Saint George in Thornleigh.
 This was followed by the acquisition of land for the bishopric in Strathfield district and the establishment of Antonine Sisters in Melbourne in 1981.
-In addition to the establishment of the Home of Our Lady of Lebanon, in Harris Park, Eparch Khalifé ordered the acquisition of land for the construction of the Our Lady of Lebanon Church in Wollongong, New South Wales.
+In addition to the establishment of the Home of Our Lady of Lebanon, in Harris Park, Khalifé ordered the acquisition of land for the construction of the Our Lady of Lebanon Church in Wollongong, New South Wales.
 It also followed the acquisition of land for the construction of two houses near the church of Our Lady in Harris Park.
-Eparch Khalife ended his mission in 1991 and was replaced by Eparch Joseph Hitti.
+Khalifé ended his mission in 1991 and was replaced by Eparch Joseph Hitti.